 Q: When are the fall term applications due?

 A: The usual deadline is November 30 of the prior year.
-(For example, the deadline for Fall Quarter 2017 is likely to be November 30, 2016.)
+(For example, the deadline for Fall Quarter 2021 is November 30, 2020.)

 Q: Can you send me a fee waiver for the UC application?